Through Friday: 7 a.m. to 6 p.m.

 "I'm doing some work but also recovering from the fall semester," Shaefer said.

-CU senior Catherine Nelson said she spent most of last week with her family who came to visit her in Boulder and is planning
+CU senior Catherine Nelson said she spent most of last week with her family who came to visit her in Boulder and is planning on using her remaining time off to find a part-time job for the spring.

 "I might make a short trip into the mountains before school starts, but mainly I'll stay around here and get some things done," Nelson said.